airqo-platform/AirQo-api/src/auth-service/docs/access-control/NETWORK_DEPRECATION_GUIDE_NEXUS.md

 data instead of throwing — please audit for that rather than assuming a hard failure would have flagged it.

-**Also check `GET /users/:id`** (and the users-list endpoint) if nexus reads `.networks` from those responses to render a "Network" scope row or seed a role-picker default — the underlying `User.network_roles` field has now been removed entirely, so that field will always be empty going forward.
+**Confirmed via a full audit — two specific pages are affected**, not just a theoretical "check `GET /users/:id`":
+- `src/app/(dashboard)/system/users/[id]/page.tsx`
+- `src/app/(dashboard)/system/team-members/[memberId]/page.tsx`

+Both read `user.networks` from `GET /users/:id` to render a "Current Access" panel.
+It's optional-chained on your side, so this won't throw — but the "Networks" section of that panel will now permanently show **"No network roles assigned"** for every user, since `User.network_roles` has been removed from auth-service entirely.
+This is a UI cleanup item (remove the now-permanently-empty section), not an urgent break, but it should get on the backlog since it'll otherwise sit there confusing whoever looks at it.

+Also confirmed: `useRBAC.ts`'s `hasPermissionInNetwork`, `hasRoleInNetwork`, and `getUserNetworks` have **zero call sites anywhere in nexus** — dead exports, safe to delete whenever convenient, no live behavior depends on them.

 ## Status

-Done.
-No further coordination needed on this specific change — reach out to the AirQo Auth Service team if nexus finds a code path that broke.
+The auth-service side is done — no further coordination needed there.
+What's now on nexus: the two "Current Access" panels above will need their Networks section removed as a follow-up cleanup (not urgent), and the three dead `useRBAC` exports can be deleted whenever convenient.
+Reach out to the AirQo Auth Service team if nexus finds any other code path that broke.